supervisorwp/supervisor/readme.txt

 License: GPLv3+
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Supervisor is a plugin to help improve the performance of your WordPress install.
+Supervisor is a plugin to help improve the performance and security of your WordPress install.

 == Description ==

-[Supervisor](https://supervisorwp.com) is a plugin to help improve the performance of your WordPress install.
+[Supervisor](https://supervisorwp.com) is a plugin to help improve the performance and security of your WordPress install.

 It detects some useful information regarding your site's health and then displays them conveniently via the WordPress Dashboard.